-Understand that feeding problems are quite common and that you are not alone.
+Understand that feeding problems are quite common.
+You are not alone.
 Please reach out for emotional support from others who can understand.
-The Indiana Tongue and Lip Tie Support Group can serve as a good resource to share with others, connect with an IBCLC or find body workers and other helpful therapies.
+The Indiana Tongue and Lip Tie Support Group can serve as a good source to share with others, connect with an IBCLC or find resources for body work and other helpful therapies.